-A. Direct investments in selected unquoted companies are allowed but should fall within the existing competences of Capricorn (digital, Health, Fusion and Cleantech) but outside the active investment period or outside the specializations of the existing venture funds managed by Capricorn.
+A. Direct investments in selected unquoted companies may only be effectuated if they fall within the existing competences of Capricorn .
 For these direct investments, QfG will target investments in companies that have at least recurring paying customers or, regarding health-tech opportunities, at least a "proof of concept".

-B. The executive committee of the Manager will decide on these direct investments.
-Before the execution of an initial direct investment, the executive officers will be consulted and the Board of Directors will have to confirm that the investment is in line with the investment strategy and policy as set forth in 3.4.A. and that no conflict of interest exists.
+B. The executive committee of the Manager will decide on these direct investments upon proposal of the investment committee.
+Before the execution of an initial direct investment, the effective leaders will be consulted for confirmation that there is no conflict of interest and that the investment fits into the investment strategy of QfG as set forth in 3.4.A.
+The Initial or Final Investment Recommendation is sent to the Board of Directors for comments and a nihil obstat.
 Follow-on investments on these direct investments are decided by the executive committee of Capricorn and communicated to the executive officers and the Board of directors of QfG.